new-napkin/new-napkin/README.md

 - 👋 Hi, I’m @new-napkin
-- 👀 I’m interested in biology actually.
-Maybe a bit of programming and algorithm-writing. who knows.
+- 👀 I’m a big fan of algorithms and analyzing algorithms.
+I also enjy code-breaking.
-- 🌱 I’m currently learning Java, Swift, html/css/js, and python
+- 🌱 I’m fluent in Java, and I know some Swift.
+I can also build websites with html/css/js :)

 <!---
 new-napkin/new-napkin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.